Peter L. Sonkin, M.D.

-Dr. Sonkin is a past President of the Nashville Academy of Ophthalmology and is an Assistant Clinical Professor of Ophthalmology at Vanderbilt University, where he has won numerous resident teaching awards.
+Dr. Sonkin is a past President of the Nashville Academy of Ophthalmology and was an Assistant Clinical Professor of Ophthalmology at Vanderbilt University from 2004-13, where he won numerous resident teaching awards.
 Dr. Sonkin is a diplomat of the American Board of Ophthalmology and a member of the American Academy of Ophthalmology and the American Society of Retinal Specialists.

 Dr. Sonkin’s clinical interests include retinal imaging, AMD genetics, and surgical, laser, and medical management of macular degeneration, diabetic retinopathy, and other retinal vascular disorders.

 Dr. Sonkin enjoys tennis, golf, travel, and quality time with his family when he is not working and is a big fan of the Tennessee Titans, Nashville Predators, and his boys' travel and high school hockey teams.